hmxmilohax/rb3-pc/README.md

 It will start compiling modules, which may take a few minutes. **Let it do its thing.**
 ![A screenshot of RPCS3 compiling PPU modules with a progress bar at 1/8th completion.](images/inst/rpcs3fwcomp.png "Compiling PPU modules...")

 Next, **go to the folder where you have your copy of Rock Band 3 stored and drag the folder into RPCS3**.
-Again, you're on your own here.
+Keep this folder somewhere you won't accidentally delete it as you need it.
+Again, you're on your own when it comes to finding a copy.
 [I used “PS3 Disc Dumper” for this because it’s the easiest way.](https://youtu.be/mRxSKxoYt_g)
 ![A GIF of the dumped folder of Rock Band 3 being dragged into RPCS3, which updates RPCS3 to display Rock Band 3 in the game list.](images/inst/rpcs3rb3dnd.gif "Rock Band 3 [BLUS30463]")

 Rock Band 3 is now in your game library in RPCS3, however it’s out of date.
 Let’s fix that. **You will need to download the update PKG file** which is linked below.
-This directly links to Sony’s official download.
-You may get security warnings as Sony’s update server lacks HTTPS.
+This directly links to the same Sony servers the PS3 downloads from.
+You may get security warnings as said server lacks HTTPS.
 [\[CLICK HERE TO DOWNLOAD ROCK BAND 3 UPDATE PKG\]](http://b0.ww.np.dl.playstation.net/tppkg/np/BLUS30463/BLUS30463_T4/e52d21c696ed0fcf/UP8802-BLUS30463_00-ROCKBAND3PATCH05-A0105-V0100-PE.pkg)

 The filename will look something like this:

 [![Rock Band 3's PKG update in Edge's download tray.](images/inst/rb3pe.png)](http://b0.ww.np.dl.playstation.net/tppkg/np/BLUS30463/BLUS30463_T4/e52d21c696ed0fcf/UP8802-BLUS30463_00-ROCKBAND3PATCH05-A0105-V0100-PE.pkg "UP8802-BLUS30463_00-ROCKBAND3PATCH05-A0105-V0100-PE.pkg")

-When that’s finished, **drag the update file into RPCS3 and click Yes**, just like you did earlier with the PS3UPDAT.PUP file.
+When it's finished downloading, **drag the update file into RPCS3 and click Yes**, just like you did earlier with the PS3UPDAT.PUP file.
 ![A screenshot of RPCS3's Decrypter/ Installer asking if the user wants to install the Rock Band 3 update package file.](images/inst/rpcs3pkg.png "PKG Decrypter/ Installer")

 <br/>